CambridgeMolecularEngineering/chemdataextractor2/docs/migration_guide.rst

 The entities also have properties:

-- :python:`required`: Whether or not the entitiy is required to form a relationship, if the entity is not found, the relationship will not be output by ChemDataExtractor.
+- :python:`required`: Whether or not the entity is required to form a relationship, if the entity is not found, the relationship will not be output by ChemDataExtractor.
 - :python:`contextual`: Whether or not the entity can be sourced from a different element to the rest of the entities, e.g. whether the entity can be completed with data from another sentence.
 - :python:`mutable`: Whether or not the parse_expression can be updated based on definitions found in the document (see `Forward looking Interdependency resolution`_)